truenas/documentation/content/_includes/TNHardwareGuide.md

 Take time before deploying the system to create a pool.
 Subject it to as close to real-world workload as possible to reveal individual drive issues and help determine if an alternative pool layout is better suited to that workload.
 Be cautious of used drives as vendors may not be honest or informed about the age and health of any given drive.
-Check the number of hours on all 'new' drives using `smartctl(8)` to verify they aren't recertified.
+Check the number of hours on all new drives using `smartctl(8)` to verify they aren't recertified.
 A drive vendor could also zero the hours of a drive during recertification, masking its true age. iXsystems tests all storage devices it sells for at least 48 hours before shipment.